-- ◆ Nov 10, 2021.
+- ♦ Nov 10, 2021.
 The first Joint Federal-State Task Force meeting, which focused on incorporating state perspectives into regional transmission planning, was convened on November 10, 2021.
 A transcript of this meeting is posted in eLibrary.
 Comments on the issues discussed at that meeting were filed by: AEP, LA PSC, MI PSC, PJM, and Public Citizen. - Feb 16, 2022.
 A second meeting was held February 16, 2022 in Washington, DC.
 The agenda included a discussion, for purposes of transmission planning and cost allocation, specific categories and types of transmission benefits that transmission providers should consider and cost allocation principles, methodologies, and decision processes.
 A transcript of this meeting is posted in eLibrary.
 Post-meeting comments addressing issues raised during the February 16 meeting and identified in the agenda issued February 2, 2022 were due on or before April 1, 2022 and were filed by AZ PSC, NJ PBU, NARUC, ND PSC, OH PUC Office of the Federal Energy Advocate, VA State Corp.
-Comm., Americans for a Clean Energy Grid, ITC, PJM, and Sunflower Electric. - ♠ May 6, 2022.
-Pursuant to the agenda issued April 22, 2022, discussion at the May 6, 2022 meeting, which will be held virtually, will address (i) generator interconnection queue processes and current backlog; and (ii) cost allocation for generator interconnection-related network upgrades, including participant funding.
-All interested persons were invited to file by April 12, 2022 comments suggesting agenda items relating to this topic.
-Comments on agenda items were filed by ACPA/AEE/SEIA, ACRE, AEE, NJ BPU, NRDC, PJM, and UCS. - Climate Change, Extreme Weather, and Electric Sys.
-Reliability: Jun 1-2 Technical Conference (AD21-13)
+Comm., Americans for a Clean Energy Grid, ITC, PJM, and Sunflower Electric. - ◆ May 6, 2022.
+A third meeting was held virtually on May 16, 2022.
+Discussion addressed (i) the generator interconnection queue processes and current backlog; and (ii) cost allocation for generator interconnection-related network upgrades, including participant funding.
+A transcript of this meeting was posted in eLibrary on May 18, 2022.
+The FERC invited post-meeting comments addressing issues raised during and in the agenda for the May 6 meeting.
+Those comments were due on June 1, 2022 and were filed by: AEP, Ameren, Clean Energy Coalition, EEI, Invenergy Transmission, MISO, Old Dominion Electric Cooperative, Omaha Power District, PJM, and Xcel Energy.